coderefinery/TTT4HPC_parallel_workflows/content/parallelization/parallelize_using_script.md

 (parallelize_using_script)=
 # Parallelize using Script

-Even in an embarassingly parallel situation we will have to make a couple of adaptions to the code in order to be able to run parallel executions of our code.
-For this walkthrough we will be starting with a jupyter notebook that is based on the
+Even in an embarrassingly parallel situation we will have to make a couple of adaptions to the code in order to be able to run parallel executions of our code.
+For this walk-through we will be starting with a jupyter notebook that is based on the
 [Nearest Neighbor Classification example of the scikit-learn toolkit](https://scikit-learn.org/stable/auto_examples/neighbors/plot_classification.html).
 The notebook can be found [here](/code/jupyter/knn_iris.ipynb)

 ## Convert the notebook to a python script

 The first step is to convert the notebook into a python script.
-This is rther simple and can be done in jupyter by going to:
+This is rather simple and can be done in jupyter by going to:

 ```
 "File" -> "Save and Export Notebook as..." -> "Executable Script"